xXleowXx/gitlab-charts/doc/development/deprecations.md

 Deprecated features are features that are still supported, but are scheduled for removal in a later milestone.
-The chart's [NOTES.txt](https://helm.sh/docs/chart_template_guide/notes_files/) checks for enabled deprecated features and displays a informational message if found.
+The chart's [NOTES.txt](https://helm.sh/docs/chart_template_guide/notes_files/) checks for enabled deprecated features and displays an informational message if found.

 ### Considerations in detection

-The developer should be careful not to assume that a key, or parent key will exist.
-Judicious application of `if`, `hasKey` and `empty` are strongly recommended.
+You should be careful not to assume that a key, or parent key will exist.
+Judicious application of `if`, `hasKey`, and `empty` are strongly recommended.
 It is just as likely for a single key to be present as it is for the entire property map to be missing several branches before that key.
 Helm _will_ complain if you attempt to access a property that does not exist within the map structure, generally in a vague manor.
 Save time, be explicit.